The Wide Window: Plot

 As the hurricane rages, the Baudelaire orphans plan to get to Curdled Cave by stealing a boat from Captain Sham's boat store near Lake Lachrymose.
 There, they encounter one of Count Olaf's henchpeople, a large person of undetermined gender.
 They endure the storm and reach the Curdled Cave, where Aunt Josephine reveals that Count Olaf forced her to write the note, but she decided to fake her suicide by breaking the Wide Window.
+She was hoping that the four of them would live in the cave together, but the orphans convince her to go to the authorities.

-While traveling back, Lachrymose leeches attempt to suck their blood; the leeches smelled food in Aunt Josephine's stomach, as she ate a banana under the one hour limit.
+While traveling back, Lachrymose leeches attempt to suck their blood; the leeches smelled food in Aunt Josephine's stomach, as she ate a banana less than one hour before.
 They signal for help, only for Count Olaf to arrive on a ship.
-After leaving Aunt Josephine to be eaten by the leeches, Olaf brings the children back to the house, where Sunny reveals Olaf's ruse to Mr. Poe by biting Count Olaf's fake wooden peg in half, revealing his leg with his eye tattoo.
-He and his henchperson escape, leaving Mr. Poe to once again try to find a home for the orphans.
+After leaving Aunt Josephine to be eaten by the leeches, Olaf brings the children back to the shore.
+Aunt Josephine's note is soaked and unreadable, but Sunny reveals Olaf's ruse to Mr. Poe by biting Count Olaf's fake wooden peg in half, revealing his leg and eye tattoo.
+Unfortunately, he and his henchperson escape again, leaving Mr. Poe to once again try to find a home for the orphans.

 Foreshadowing

+In Chapter 13, it is mentioned that after the Baudelaires are sent to a boarding school, two fishermen discover Aunt Josephine's life jackets in tatters, floating in Lake Lachrymose.
+This detail foreshadows the Baudelaires’ subsequent enrollment at Prufrock Preparatory School in The Austere Academy.

 On the side of a building in the book's final picture hangs a sign in the shape of a pair of glasses with a pair of squinting eyes, referencing Dr. Orwell's office in The Miserable Mill.